 Service operation name: Nsmf_PDUSession_SMContextStatusNotify.

-Description: This service operation is used by the SMF to notify its consumers about the status of an SM context related to a PDU Session (e.g. PDU Session Release due to local reasons within the SMF, PDU Session handover to a different system or access type, SMF context transfer, triggering I-SMF selection for the PDU Session).
+Description: This service operation is used by the SMF to notify its consumers about the status of an SM context related to a PDU Session (e.g. PDU Session Release due to local reasons within the SMF, PDU Session handover to a different system or access type, SMF context transfer, triggering I-SMF selection for the PDU Session, keeping ECN marking for L4S as described in clause 5.37.3 of TS 23.501 [2]).
 The SMF may use this service operation to update the SMF derived CN assisted RAN parameters tuning in the AMF.
 The SMF may report the DDN Failure with NEF Correlation ID to the AMF.

 Input, Required: Status information.